Plugin and Extension Packaging: Distributing Agent Capabilities¶

 Recent disclosures sharpen the threat model: PromptArmor demonstrated marketplace-plugin injection attacks that hijack Claude Code sessions, and SentinelOne documented marketplace skills that redirect dependency installs to attacker-controlled sources.
 Treat community plugins as third-party tooling — pin versions and prefer private or organization-managed marketplaces for anything with access to secrets.

 Because plugins are git repositories, versioning uses git primitives: tags for releases, branches for development.
 Installing at a tag pins the version; updating pulls the new tag.
-For organization-managed plugins, the org controls the version deployed to all members — teams cannot inadvertently ship a breaking update.
+For organization-managed plugins, the org controls the version deployed to all members, so teams cannot ship a breaking update by accident.

 Plugin packaging adds overhead that may not be justified in every context:

-- Air-gapped environments: Organizations that restrict outbound network access block marketplace installs; committed
+- Air-gapped environments: organizations that restrict outbound network access block marketplace installs, so committed

-.claude/directory. - Ecosystem fragility: Cross-tool portability depends on each tool implementing the standard consistently; a skill that works in Claude Code may need adjustments elsewhere.
+.claude/directory. - Fragile cross-tool support: cross-tool portability depends on each tool implementing the standard the same way, and a skill that works in Claude Code may need adjustments elsewhere.

-- Version management burden: Pinning by tag prevents unintended updates but forces teams to explicitly track and apply version bumps rather than inheriting improvements automatically.
+- Version-management burden: pinning by tag prevents unintended updates, but it forces teams to track and apply version bumps rather than inheriting improvements automatically.

-Manually copying agent definition files between repos creates version fragmentation: each repo carries a slightly different version, updates do not propagate, and no central source of truth exists.
-Plugin packaging — even a shared git repo — eliminates this problem.
+Copying agent definition files between repos by hand creates version fragmentation: each repo carries a slightly different version, updates do not propagate, and no central source of truth exists.
+Plugin packaging — even a shared git repo — removes this problem.

 Example¶

-The following shows a minimal Claude Code plugin repository layout that packages a research agent, a Playwright MCP server, and a pre-tool hook into a single installable unit.
+This minimal Claude Code plugin layout packages a research agent, a Playwright MCP server, and a pre-tool hook into a single installable unit.

 my-research-plugin/